Ivan Ling MIET (Chair)

 Outside of her work, she is a STEM ambassador and volunteers with the charity Tech She Can.
 She’s also currently training for her second half marathon!

-Noah Main (Apprentice representative)
+Alexia Williams (Apprentice representative)

-Ashvin Selvakannan (Technical Network Representative)
+Ashvin Selvakannan (Technical Network representative)

 Ashvin is a highly motivated mechanical engineering student at the University of Glasgow with an academic and practical history steeped in the marriage of engineering and collaborative leadership.
 He has a passion for engineering in the motorsport, automotive, and aerospace industries, as well as developing sustainable technologies.
 Ashvin believes in the power of networking and the notion of bringing diverse perspectives and personalities together to achieve a shared goal.